jakoch/php-wasm-devbox/playground/readme.md

 - [x] Save button to save editor content as a PHP file
 - [x] Publish playground on Github Pages: https://jakoch.github.io/php-wasm-devbox/
 - [x] Status bar: display Ln:x, Col:y of the cursor and content size in bytes at the bottom of the editor
+- [x] display the "auto run" interval, with run button flash exec indication on the UI; auto_run_interval is a constant.